 - Shredded Mozzarella Cheese

-- Pecorino Romano or Parmesan Cheese for garnish
+- Pecorino Romano (Locatelli) or Parmesan cheese

 - Preheat oven to 350ºF.
 Line a baking sheet with tin foil.

-- Sprinkle each half with salt, pepper, oregano and garlic powder.
+- Sprinkle each half with salt, pepper, oregano, and garlic powder.

-- Place each squash half face down on sheet and bake for 30-40 minutes depending, on squash size.
+- Place each squash half face down on the sheet and bake for 30-40 minutes depending, on squash size.
 Don’t over bake… squash skin should be tender but firm to touch.

 - While the squash is baking, brown the sausage meat & fennel.
 Once browned, add the salt & pepper, onions, minced garlic, and sliced peppers.
 Sauté until soft and golden.
 Keep warm.